TheArctesian/Notes/School/Psychology/Studies/Maguire (2000).md

 It was Quasi as there is no cause and effect
 ### Procedure
-16 right handed taxi drivers with over 1.5 years as a driver had their [[MRI]]'s taken and compared with 50 righ handed non taxi drivers.
+16 right handed taxi drivers with over 1.5 years as a driver had their [[MRI]]'s taken and compared with 50 right handed non taxi drivers.

 The researchers compared the MRI's with 2 methods.